nmehta001/notes/money/mse-academy/3_borrowing_money.md

 - Whether you make repayments on time
 - The proportion of your bill that you repay each month.

-## 3.1 The compilation of your credit history
+## 3.1 The Compilation of Your Credit History

 The agencies don’t have access to or explore, all your personal information, but they do examine the following: